1999–2000 AEK Athens F.C. season: Overview

-The disappointed AEK, were drawn with Torpedo Kutaisi from Georgia.
-In a bad match at Ramaz Shengelia Stadium, the yellow-blacks again showed up unmotivated, but got the 1–0 victory in the end of the match thanks to a goal by Zikos.
-The rematch was a chance to cool off against a very easy opponent.
-However, the only 5,000 fans were in Nea Smyrni to watch the comfortable and satisfying 6–1 against the Georgians.
-Next stop for AEK was the Hungarian MTK Budapest.
-Despite this, AEK put in a poor performance at the Hidegkuti Nándor Stadium and were stymied by Henk ten Cate's complex tactical ploys.
-Fortunately After Ćirić scored midway through the second half and a nightmarish 2–0 in the half-time, turned into an attractive 2–1, a scoreline that could easily be overturned in Athens.
-The rematch in Nea Smyrni almost turned out to be a nightmare for AEK, since the well-prepared MTK, playing hard, managed to stress AEK before Ćirić redeemed himself with a penalty again, fifteen minutes before the end of the game and qualification was lost.
-Eventually AEK entered the draw for the third round of the UEFA Cup.
-There, AEK came across an old acquaintance, Monaco.
-On 23 November in an initially difficult match and eventually, Monaco with the help of the referee, left Nea Filadelfeia with the precious 2–2.
-In Louis De's second leg, AEK were as good as in the first game, as they fought and created the chances that would have given them the qualification, but a miscalculation by Atmatsidis, brought the goal by Simone just after half an hour.
-The rest of the game continued with AEK trying to equalize and Monaco limiting themselves to drugged counter-attacks to seal qualification.
-In the end, the 1–0 remained, despite the sensational play of Dellas and Nikolaidis.
-With this unfair elimination, AEK exited to the European Cups and the new millennium found them participating only in domestic competitions.
+Disappointed after their elimination, AEK were drawn against the Georgian Torpedo Kutaisi.
+In a poor match at Ramaz Shengelia Stadium, the yellow-blacks again appeared unmotivated, but secured a 1–0 victory in the end of the match thanks to a goal by Zikos.
+The rematch at Nea Smyrni, AEK secured qualification with a 6–1 victory against the Georgians.
+The next opponent for AEK was the Hungarian MTK Budapest.
+At the Hidegkuti Nándor Stadium AEK put in a poor performance and were stymied by Henk ten Cate's tactical approach.
+Fortunately Ćirić scored midway through the second half and reduced to 2–1, a scoreline that could be overturned in Athens.
+The rematch in Nea Smyrni almost turned out to be a nightmare for AEK, as the well-prepared MTK put them under pressure. Ćirić by scoring another penalty fifteen minutes before the end of the match, securing qualification for AEK.
+In the draw for the third round of the UEFA Cup AEK came across Monaco.
+On 23 November in a difficult match, Monaco left Nea Filadelfeia with a 2–2 draw.
+In the second leg at Stade Louis II, AEK chased the qualification, but a miscalculation by Atmatsidis, led to a goal by Simone just after half an hour.
+For the rest of the match AEK were searching for an equalizer and Monaco limited themselves to counter-attacks.
+In the end, the 1–0 scoreline remained and AEK exited to the European Cups and the new millennium found them participating only in domestic competitions.